Percona-Lab/percona-millipede/README.md

 Here are the main attributes of the tool:

 * Uses zeroMQ PUB/SUB to syncronize the monitor threads to the update thread
-* Integrates with statsd for graphing
+* Integrates with statsd and/or graphite for graphing
 * Allows you to monitor multiple slaves from a single process

 In general, high level goal of this project was to implement a single process that could monitor multiple slaves and graph the delay.
 While pt-heartbeat allows for sub-second granularity, we still would've needed a custom wrapper to handle the other pieces and --skew is pretty much the only option in terms of syncronization.